toptobes/astra-demo/README.md

 The frontend contains four main parts:

-- The "columns" on the right, which displays the texts are they're parsed and fed to the backend to be embedded and indexed
+- The "columns" on the right, which display the texts as they're parsed and fed to the backend to be embedded and indexed
 - The search bar, where you can query anything, and it'll return the closest matching sentences/ extracts (depending on your settings)